 Picking the best cruise type

 No matter your lifestyle or stage in life, there is a cruise line out there for you.

 There are various other lines with kid-friendly options for all ages.
-While there are lots of activities and shows for children, these cruise lines also cater to the adults so everyone in the family can have a great time.
+While there are many activities and shows for children, these cruise lines also cater to the adults so everyone in the family can have a great time.
 Bring along the grandparents, cousins and the like, and you have yourself a family reunion.

 For those that don’t have a special someone in their life, you have nothing to fear.
 There is a cruise just for you.
 These voyages bring fun-loving people together with an opportunity for a great adventure and a chance to meet that special someone.
-After all, not having a partner shouldn’t get in a way of vacationing and visiting new destinations.
+After all, not having a partner shouldn’t get in the way of vacationing and visiting new destinations.

 Best cruise line destinations

 It almost seems that if there is a body of water, there is a cruise option available.
 Let’s take a look at some of the most popular destinations.

 The Caribbean cruises are very popular, especially among the North American crowd.
 During the winter, this type of vacation provides an opportunity to escape the cold while doing some island hopping in the sun.
 Duration and itineraries are similar between the cruise lines, and many offer great deals.
 You’re not likely to be stopping at a new destination every day and might have some days on the ship.